How might you remove greenhouse gases from the atmosphere?

 You might have heard of The Carbon Cycle (above diagram): a continuous, planet-wide exchange of Mother Nature’s preferred building block: carbon.

-Carbon is being swapped between plants, animals, soils, oceans and the atmosphere constantly.
+Carbon is constantly being swapped between plants, animals, soils, oceans and the atmosphere.
 Plants are made up of between 50 and 60 percent carbon, depending on the species, and they get all this carbon by absorbing CO2 molecules from the air via the process of photosynthesis.
-And because carbon accounts for just 27.3 percent of the weight of a carbon dioxide molecule, every ton of carbon stored in plants is responsible for removing over three-and-half tons of CO2 from the atmosphere.
-When they die, plants return much of that carbon back to the air.
-Similarly the oceans both absorb and re-emit carbon.

 Removing GHGs from the Atmosphere

-As well as cutting our emissions from fossil fuels and land use change in the first place, are there environmentally friendly ways we could take CO2 and other greenhouse gases out of the atmosphere, to try and bring the carbon cycle back to equilibrium and help society arrest global warming?
+As well as cutting our emissions in the first place, are there environmentally friendly ways we could take CO2 and other greenhouse gases back out of the atmosphere?
+Could these help bring the carbon cycle back into balance, and help society solve, or even reverse, global warming?

 The answer appears to be yes.